-38.3 Co-investment plan share option scheme
+39.3 Co-investment plan share option scheme

-Capitec Bank Holdings Limited granted share options directly to the employees of the group as consideration for services rendered as part of a bonus arrangement and in an effort to retain the services of specific employees.
+Capitec Bank Holdings Limited granted share options directly to the employees of Capitec Bank Limited as consideration for services rendered as part of a bonus arrangement and in an effort to retain the services of specific employees.

-The fair value of the share options granted is remeasured at the reporting date using an appropriate valuation model, which takes into account the market price on grant date, the fact that employees will not be entitled to dividends until the shares vest, as well as an assumption on the actual percentage of shares that will be delivered.
+The fair value of the share options granted is measured on the grant date using an appropriate valuation model, which takes into account the market price on grant date, the fact that employees will not be entitled to dividends until the shares vest, as well as an assumption of the actual percentage of shares that will be delivered.

-The fair value on the reporting date is recognised in the income statement on a straight-line basis over the vesting period of the equity instruments, adjusted to reflect actual levels of vesting, with a corresponding increase in the liability.
+The fair value on the grant date will be recognised in the income statement on a straight-line basis over the vesting period of the equity instruments, adjusted to reflect actual levels of vesting, with a corresponding increase in equity.